OUR SERVICES

 You will need to book an initial 15-minute appointment with the doctor to have your toenail assessed and determine whether minor surgery is appropriate.
 They will also assess whether infection is present and will treat this first if so.

-If you both agree to proceed with minor surgery, you will need to arrange a 30-minute appointment with the doctor for the procedure.
+If the doctor recommends minor surgery and you decide to proceed, you will need to arrange a 30-minute appointment with the doctor for the procedure.

 PrEP